-Boasting unprecedented graphical capabilities and pc gaming performance, the anticipation for the RTX 20 series cards was so high that NVIDIA faced extreme difficulty fulfilling initial orders for the cards during the immediate months proceeding the launch.
-Feeding into the anticipation was the announcement that the new RTX cards would have the compute capability to perform ray tracing in real time.
+Boasting unprecedented graphics capabilities and pc gaming performance, the anticipation for the RTX 20 series cards was so high that NVIDIA faced extreme difficulty fulfilling initial orders for the cards during the immediate months proceeding the launch.
+Feeding into the anticipation was the announcement that the new RTX cards would have the computing capability to perform ray tracing in real time.
 Now if you’re like me, you probably asked yourself, “Well, what the hell is ray tracing?”
 I wouldn’t blame you for not understanding, especially after NVIDIA’s meme-able RTX ON/RTX OFF video.
 Dubbed “the holy grail of gaming graphics” by NVIDIA, ray tracing – simply put – is a rendering technique that “traces” a path or paths of light in a digital image to create a realistic simulation of the interaction between the light and a virtual object.
 Still sounds confusing, right?
 Let’s look at the example below.

 RTX ON/RTX OFF